cprevite/ptdsAlpha/README.md

-# Group Alpha project
+# Group Alpha

 M Redwan Hasan, Ana-Maria Casian, Claudio Previte, Jeremy Choppe, Pierre-Emmanuel Got

 ## Our project

-This github repository has been created as part of the course *Programming Tools in Data Science * given by S.Orso and I.Rudnytskyi.
+This github repository has been created as part of the course *Programming Tools in Data Science* given by S.Orso and I.Rudnytskyi.
 This course enabled us to create the package *ptdsAlpha* containing our functions.
-The main goal of our project is to display economic and pollution indicators of European countries in the last four decades, check specific trends and correlations and implement forecasts.
+The main goal of our project is to display economic and pollution indicators of European countries in the last four decades, check specific trends and correlations, and implement forecasts.

 ## Our Shiny App